What are they? Should you get one? And could yours go 'dumb'?

-Energy suppliers are gradually installing the next generation of gas and electricity meters, called smart meters.
+Energy suppliers are installing the next generation of gas and electricity meters, called smart meters.
 The Government's ambition is for everyone in England, Scotland and Wales to be offered them at no upfront cost in the next few years.
-But with many deals now requiring smart meters, what exactly are they, should you get them, and what happens if you switch?
+But what exactly are they, should you get them, and what happens if you switch?

 Smart meters are an upgrade to the energy system, allowing the UK to adopt a so-called 'smart grid'.
 It's expected that better information on energy use in homes and businesses should create a more efficient and reliable energy supply network, which can plan to supply energy peaks at the right time.